Azure-Samples/Azure-Time-Series-Insights/gen2-sample/csharp-tsi-gen2-sample/DataPlaneClient/azure-rest-api-specs/specification/timeseriesinsights/data-plane/readme.md

 ### Basic Information

-These are the global settings for Azure Time Series Insights Gen2 GA Data Plane API.
+These are the global settings for Azure Time Series Insights Gen2 Data Plane API.

 ``` yaml
 openapi-type: data-plane